PowerShellCrack/PSAVDDeploymentToolkit/README.md

 This toolkit originated from the [PSAIBDeploymentToolkit](https://github.com/PowerShellCrack/PSAIBDeploymentToolkit) I am also developing, however I needed to develop a way to manage applications in an "offline" manor.
 This Toolkit does not use AIB instead it uses scripts that build images using the remote script command in Azure.
 This can support both Azure IL5 and IL6.

 The structure is similar to MDT's and each defined "sequenced" process is within the _Control_ folder and each "sequence" contains an **aib.json** file.
-This file is not a schema that follows the Azure Image builder schema, however with this file in conjunction with a basic template file (within the _Template_ folder), the _Applications\applications.json_ will **build and capture** a refernce image for AVD consumption.
+This file is not a schema that follows the Azure Image builder schema, however with this file in conjunction with a basic template file (within the _Template_ folder), the _Applications\applications.json_ will **build and capture** a reference image for AVD consumption.

 ## NOTES
 I am working to merge this toolkit with my AIB toolkit allowing it to support both methods.